 Here are a few things you should keep in mind in order to make your automated supplier management help you in your sustainability initiatives:

 Make certain new suppliers meet your needs

 Even for the simplest sourcing event, you need due diligence to guarantee current or potential suppliers have the qualifications and resources to meet your specific business needs and expectations.
 An automated supplier management solution will do that for you.
 Supplier Management will help you understand who your strategic suppliers are and how they stack up in terms of quality and risk – all critical to getting the value you expect from sourcing and procurement.

 Cull non-compliant suppliers from your system

 You need to have complete control and flexibility to establish a formal registration process for your suppliers.
-Your process should incorporates up-front verification of regulatory and business process and compliance.
-Total Supplier Manager delivers a formalized supplier vetting process via highly configurable survey and questionnaire creation functionality.
+Your process should incorporate up-front verification of regulatory and business processes and compliance.
+Supplier Management delivers a formalized supplier vetting process via a highly configurable survey and questionnaire creation functionality.
 This facilitates the evaluation of potential and existing suppliers on various criteria while collecting documentation and certifications.

 Track, monitor and manage to ensure you remain compliant